Chapter 41: Reversals – 160 AK, Early Spring

 A dark shadow slipped around a corner and was gone.

 “You are safe within the protection of J’shua Ha Mashiach.
 My name is Kennah.
 Are you hungry?
-Do you need more water?”
+She offered a juicy fig. Do you need more water?”

 Caileagh opened her mouth to speak, but there were no words.
-The sight of Melyssa sitting in a corner was both shocking and heartening.
+The sight of Melyssa sitting in a corner shocked her.
+She couldn’t help but react to the queen’s infectious smile.

 “Can you talk about what you’ve experienced?”
 Kennah continued.
 “About what you’ve done?
 It may help you to speak of it, to make it separate from you, to put those deeds into the past.”

 The questions were clear, but came too quickly.
 She couldn’t grasp them.
 She almost recognized her thoughts.
 She could talk… and talking eased things.
-As did the sweet-but-watered-down wine provided…
+As did the figs and sweet-but-watered-down wine provided…

 Lorness Castle – The Western Barbican